tucu-BugBounty/chrome-bookmarklets/README.md

 To use these bookmarklets:

-*.Create a new bookmark in Chrome.
+* Create a new bookmark in Chrome.
-*.Copy the code above into the URL field.
+* Copy the code above into the URL field.
-*.Save the bookmark and click it while on a webpage to run the script.
+* Save the bookmark and click it while on a webpage to run the script.